 Having been to Bali multiple times in the past few years, I’ve naturally developed a list of favorite places I love visiting every time I’m there.
 Today I’m sharing with you my favorite places in Seminyak – everything from restaurants, spas, and beach.
-I’ve had consistently good experience at these places and I hope you will too!
+I’ve had consistently good experiences visiting these places and I hope you will too!

 But if you come here for brunch/lunch, their menu is different than dinner.
-I recommend getting the Tofu Rice Bowl – I’m not even gonna lie, I actually got this because it has Tempe in it!
-I love Tempe.
-Aside of that, I was not disappointed at the dish as a whole – it is a very nice twist to local Indonesian taste.
-Mixing Tempe in a curry is actually one of my favorite ways to eat it, and serving pickled red shallots on top of tofu reminds me of another dish from West Java that I love – Tahu Gejrot.
+I recommend getting the Tofu Rice Bowl.
+I’m not even gonna lie, I actually got this because it has Tempe in it!
+And being Indonesian myself, I love Tempe.
+Aside from the

 We actually found Nook by accident.
 It was just around the corner from our accommodation in Umalas, but we loved it so much we ended up coming back here three times in the three days of our stay… pretty much breakfast every single day.
 (That’s why I have so many pictures at Nook…)

 Why do I love Nook so much?
 Where do I begin… First, I find their menu to be very affordable and the portion most generous out of all the eateries we tried here in Seminyak.
 Second, they have a good option for both western and local dishes.
 Third, their location is amazing!
 They are located right next to a rice field which I can just stare at all the time.
 You should definitely try to get a table next to the rice field to maximize your eating experience.
 And Fourth – the restaurant is owned by an Indonesian, an increasing rarity to popular restaurants in Bali.